puppetlabs/puppetdb/documentation/api/query/v4/pql.markdown

 ### Functions

-PQL supports the usage of some functions in the projection, but only aggregate functions are available today.
+Today, PQL only supports aggregate functions in the projection.

 Aggregate functions perform a calculation on a set of values and return a single value.
-Functions themselves are provided in the projection much like fields are:
+Functions are provided in the projection much like fields are:

     entity[function(argument)] {}